Brokkenpiloot/Laughder/PROGRESSBOOK.md

 	- Maybe, if I get to it today, the possibility to click a user in the matchesscreen to see their profile, or delete them from the match list.

 I got my work cut out for me today...
 Here it goes.

+## 28 January ~12:00

+Lots of progress in one hour, however, SignUpInBackGround in REgisterActivity is throwing an exception, and I'm not sure why, so gonna just commit this progress so I can compare code.